Judy Nugent

-Judy Ann Nugent (born August 22, 1940) is an American actress.
+Judy Ann Nugent (August 22, 1940 – October 26, 2023) was an American actress.

 Early life

-Nugent was born in Los Angeles, California, daughter of Lucille and Carl Nugent.
-Her father was a property master for Metro-Goldwyn-Mayer, her mother later became a talent agent, managing Judy's career and that of her older sister, Carol Nugent.
+Judy Ann Nugent was born on August 22, 1940, in Los Angeles, California.
+She was the daughter of Carl Leon Nugent and Lucille Jane Redd.
+Her older sister, Carol Nugent, also became an actress.

 Career

 Nugent was a child actor, first appearing on screen at age six in It Had to Be You (1947), where she and her sister Carol portrayed the same character at different ages.
-A few bit parts in forgettable films were followed by her landing a regular role in television's first family sitcom, The Ruggles (1949–1952).
-Her film career then took off with supporting parts in several mid-fifties dramas, including Magnificent Obsession (1954), one of the Kettle kids in Ma and Pa Kettle Back On the Farm (1954) and There's Always Tomorrow (1956) for Universal-International.
+A few bit parts in films were followed by her landing a regular role in television's first family sitcom, The Ruggles (1949–1952).
+Her film career then took off with supporting parts in several mid-fifties dramas, including Magnificent Obsession (1954), one of the Kettle kids in Ma and Pa Kettle Back on the Farm (1954) and There's Always Tomorrow (1956) for Universal-International.

-Two of her best-remembered roles were as Jet Maypen for the Walt Disney Presents: Annette serial on The Mickey Mouse Club and as little Ann Carson, the little blind girl who flew around the world with Superman, on the Adventurers of Superman.
-As she reached adulthood, her parts were mainly guest appearances on television shows, including the ABC/Warner Brothers Television series 77 Sunset Strip and Sugarfoot, as well as Willie Carson in the Rawhide episode Incident of the Night Horse.
+Two of her roles were as Jet Maypen for the Walt Disney Presents: Annette serial on The Mickey Mouse Club and as little Ann Carson, the little blind girl who flew around the world with Superman, on the Adventures of Superman.
+As she reached adulthood, her parts were mainly guest appearances on television shows, including the ABC/Warner Brothers Television series 77 Sunset Strip and Sugarfoot, as well as Willie Carst in the Rawhide episode Incident of the Night Horse.